-The park includes the regionally renowned Oak Forest: a favourite place for picnics and the spiritual home of the annual Harcourt Easter Egg Hunt.
+The park includes the regionally renowned Oak Forest: a favourite place for picnics and the home of the annual Harcourt Easter Egg Hunt.

 Harcourt Mountain Bike Trails at La Lar Ba Gauwa Park have quickly become one of the regions leading tourist attractions.

-There are eleven distinct trails, catering to riders of all abilities from beginner to advanced.
+Eleven trails cater to riders of all abilities from beginner to advanced.
 They integrate the natural landscape and unique rock features, showcasing some of the most stunning views that Mount Alexander has to offer.

 Trail maps are available in the village of Harcourt and in the park.
 If you’ve got an iPhone, you can access them via the More to Explore app.